Eric Page

-Eric Anthony Page (born September 23, 1991) is an American football wide receiver and punt returner who is currently a free agent.
-He played college football for the University of Toledo, and received consensus All-American honors.
-The Denver Broncos signed him as an undrafted free agent following the 2012 NFL Draft.
+Eric Anthony Page (born September 23, 1991) is an American former professional football player who was a wide receiver and return specialist for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Toledo Rockets, earning consensus All-American honors in 2010.
+The Denver Broncos signed him as an undrafted free agent following the 2012 NFL draft.

 College career

 Page attended the University of Toledo, where he played for the Toledo Rockets football team from 2009 to 2011.
 As a freshman in 2009, he was voted to the freshman All-American team by College Football News.
 As a sophomore in 2010, he was a consensus first-team All-American.
 As a junior in 2011, he caught 112 passes in the regular season, becoming Toledo's all-time leading receiver, and he was named to the All-MAC first-team at three positions: as a wide receiver, as a kick returner, and as a punt returner.
 Following the 2011 season, he forwent his fourth year of collegiate eligibility and entered the 2012 NFL draft.